Table of Contents

 Road Drainage is the normal or non-natural amputation of a surface's water and sub-surface water from a road surface.
 If the road surface water is not removed, it would severely weaken road pavement, particularly asphalt pavement.
 In case the surface water trickles down to the sub-base, the foundation of road pavement would lose its bearing strength and the road pavement may fail under heavy traffic conditions.

 The absence of an adequate drainage system leads to having poor-quality road pavement such as potholes, uneven road surface, etc.

-Road Gully is a small pot placed along road edge or kerb edge and covered from the top by placing gully grating which is made of the steel frame.
+Road Gully is a small pot placed along the road edge or kerb edge and covered from the top by placing gully grating which is made of a steel frame.
 The main purpose of Road Gully is to collate surface water of the road surface and then transmit it to the downstream career pipe and then ultimately discharge it to the existing drainage network or to an attenuation pond.

 As mentioned above road gully collates surface water, so the principle of gully design works by placing several gullies at regular intervals and at low points along the road edges.
 Following are the thumb rules of gully spacing:

 The primary factor that affects the road gully spacing depends upon the surface water flow width.
 This means the higher the flow width, the greater the Gully spacing.
 It is recommended that the flow width doesn't spill over to the wheel track zone.
-Also, the road edge treatment plays a very important role in collating surface water.
+Also, road edge treatment plays a very important role in collating surface water.